 Another significant challenge facing CBD companies is the issue of public perception.
 There is a common misconception, among consumers as well as payment processing and other service providers, that CBD products will cause users of those products to experience a high, just like they would with marijuana.
 This is completely false, but the belief remains.

-Such incorrect assumptions and the general negative public perception can pose a challenge to CBD companies in numerous ways.
+Such incorrect assumptions and the generally negative public perception can pose a challenge to CBD companies in numerous ways.
 It may dissuade some consumers from trying the product because they believe the misconceptions.
-Others may avoid the products despite curiosity or need because they are concerned that others may pass judgement on them for using CBD products.
+Others may avoid the products despite curiosity or need because they are concerned that others may pass judgment on them for using CBD products.

 Even when there is a demand for CBD products, stores may be dissuaded from carrying them due to the public perception.
 Businesses may be concerned that the reputation of their store will suffer if they sell CBD products.
 They may even have concerns that various merchant services will drop them due to the public image or their own misconceptions.